For the love of entertainment

 Now that I dropped a bombshell in determining the Best Picture of the 90s, let’s take a trip to some less controversial waters.

 No, seriously.
 Jack Palance won an Oscar for City Slickers.
-You read that correctly.
-Palance had enjoyed a popular albeit unrecognized career in Western movies for a long time by 1991, so chalk this little victory up to a ‘Lifetime Achievement’ award–an unfortunately frequent occurence in Academy lore.
-To be fair, Palance is in fine, crotchety form as Curly, the experienced cowboy guide leading the titular bunch of city slickers on a cattle drive.
-He gets a lot of laughs by really just being himself and playing straight man to Billy Crystal’s wide-eyed central character.
-But if we’re being realistic, was Palance really better than Harvey Keitel and Ben Kingsley in Bugsy?
-Or Tommy Lee Jones in JFK?
-Speaking of which, you can thank Jones’ loss in this race for…
+Palance had enjoyed a long career in Western movies, so chalk this victory up to a ‘Lifetime Achievement’ award–an unfortunately frequent occurrence in Academy lore.
+To be fair, Palance is in fine, crotchety form as Curly, the experienced cowboy guide leading the titular city slickers on a cattle drive.
+He gets a lot of laughs by really just being himself opposite Billy Crystal.
+But he wasn’t the best performance by a long shot.

 Should have won in 1993: Ralph Fiennes for Schindler’s List.

 As the good doctor running a New England orphanage (who performs abortions on the side), Michael Caine should have been hopelessly miscast–and he is, to a degree.
-He doesn’t even try to trade his British cockney accent for a more New England sound, for one thing.
-In a movie so deeply situated in Americana, he sticks out like a sore thumb for being so perfectly English.
-But in the end it doesn’t really matter because he does manage to capture the complex nature of this man who is a father figure to countless orphans, a savior to countless women with no one else to turn to, and a serious ether addict.
+He doesn’t successfully trade his cockney accent for a New England sound, for one thing.
+In a movie so deeply situated in America, he sticks out like a sore thumb.
+But in the end, it doesn’t matter because he does manage to capture the complex nature of this man who is a father figure to countless orphans, a savior to countless women with no one else to turn to, and a serious ether addict.
 As he later did in Christopher Nolan’s Batman movies, Caine provides a steady emotional center: a beating heart the audience can rally behind.
-That’s no small feat, but in the end it can’t overcome the competition.
-Caine’s competitors, Haley Joel Osment as the boy who sees dead people in The Sixth Sense and Jude Law as a petulant playboy in The Talented Mr. Ripley, might have gone farther.

 When casting Affliction, the director really thought carefully about filling the role of the abusive father.
-He needed someone who could appear to dominate and tower over Nick Nolte in order to sell the storyline properly.
+He needed someone who could appear to dominate Nick Nolte in order to sell the storyline properly.
 The entire movie hinges on it.
-Coburn seemed an unlikely candidate at the time, having mostly appeared in light fare up to that point.
+Coburn seemed an unlikely candidate, having mostly appeared in light fare up to that point.
 But boy did he knock it out of the park.
 He is terrifying.
 Not to mention utterly believable.

-Unfogiven is unique in the western genre for having the audacity to be a western that actually questions everything the western genre stands for, particularly in terms of violence.
-Gene Hackman’s violent Sheriff, Little Bill Daggett, is the perfect embodiment of that theme.
+Unfogiven has the audacity to be a western that questions everything the western genre stands for, particularly in terms of violence.
+Gene Hackman’s Sheriff, Little Bill Daggett, is the perfect embodiment of that theme.
 And boy, does Hackman let loose.
 He chews the scenery like no one else, then dials it down, then ramps it right back up.
 It’s a towering performance full of verve and danger.
-So here’s a life lesson from Unforgiven: don’t cross Gene Hackman, you guys.
+So here’s a life lesson from Unforgiven: don’t cross Gene Hackman.
 It’s just not worth it.
 He will mess.
 You.
 Up.
 And he will do it with a smile.

-Should have won in 1992: Jaye Davidson got a lot of people talking in The Crying Game, but that had more to do with his perfectly executed reveal than anything else.
+Should have won in 1992: Jaye Davidson got a lot of people talking in The Crying Game, but that had more to do with his character’s reveal than anything else.
 Hackman deserved his second career Oscar.

 Should have won in 1990: Pesci.

-… But this performance has also had a monumental hold on pop culture since it debuted.
-And when you come down to it, Kevin Spacey’s turn as Verbal Kint had a significantly higher degree of difficulty than Tommy DeVito.
+When you come down to it, Spacey’s turn as Verbal Kint had a significantly higher degree of difficulty than Tommy DeVito.
 And The Usual Suspects hinged on the big reveal about Verbal in the final scene–any false steps and the entire movie would have fallen apart.
 Spacey nailed it.
-He made it work–he made it believable.
-Spacey has currently been making waves as slippery, oily villains–particularly on House of Cards.
-And to be fair, he kinda does that here, too–but only kinda.
-It’s refreshing to see him showing a wider range.
-These days it would be hard to believe Spacey as an insecure, naive guy–and yet he made his entire career fooling you into believing just that.
+He made it work.
+Given that he currently plays a series of arrogant bastards, it would be hard to believe Spacey as an insecure, naive guy–yet he made his entire career fooling you into believing just that.

 Should have won in 1995: it was all Spacey.